Business Initiative Home

 Why this matters: Interest analysis shows engagement.
 If you analyze interests, you see customer engagement.
 This analysis enables engagement understanding.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market size for different segments.
+Pro tip: Use our TAM Calculator to evaluate market size for different segments.
 Calculate market size to see segment potential.

 psychographic segmentation value identification attitude analysis lifestyle segmentation interest analysis